You are reading the fourth part of my story of being kidnapped for ransom.

 I was making the call sitting down on the forest floor.
 (We were not allowed to stand up without permission).

 As I was speaking with my wife, the lead kidnapper interjected, speaking directly into my phone which was on speaker mode, “Madam, listen to me, you have to look for the money by all means if you want to see your husband again.”

 “We are working on it,” replied my wife.

 My wife then asked me how I was feeling.
 And I told her I was fine.
-And I meant it, because despite the external pressure I found myself, I was at peace on the inside of me due to the inner workings of the Holy Spirit in me.
+And I meant it because despite the external pressure I found myself in, I was at peace on the inside of me due to the inner workings of the Holy Spirit in me.

 “So you are fine, right? asked one of the kidnappers in a mocking tone.
 “You will see today…”

 At that point, the kingpin who was standing beside me started slapping me on the head with his bare hands until I began to speak in “crying tones.”

 Before they took the phone away from me, I announced to people on the other end of the conversation that, “they are beating me ooo,” with my voice quivering along.